glowsom/project2/README.md

 The results to these problems as solved by the project are in their respectively named folders here: HDFS_FILES/user/spark/p2/output/.

+#Important Notice
+The problems involving Timestamps yeild illogical results.
+This is due to the fact that many of the records contain timestamps that are illogical.
+According to the data many of the songs end about a year before they start.
+Others also end about a year after.
+Many bad records (based on logic) were retained because the project's filtering parameters allowed them to remain.

+Data/Web and Data/Mob are the folders that contain the data on which was analyzed by this project.

 SBT packaged jar file used for running all spark programs is proj2_2.11-0.1.jar.